Finding a Lipedema Specialist

 Primary Care

-Your primary care doctor is likely to have been trained in internal medicine or family practice.
+Your primary care doctor may have been trained in internal medicine or family practice.
 These physicians specialize in an ability to diagnose and manage a tremendous number of conditions.
-Unfortunately, Lipedema is not well recognized in our healthcare system.
-But, your primary care doctors should see you as a partner in arriving at a diagnosis.
+Unfortunately, Lipedema is not well recognized in our healthcare system, but your primary care doctors should see you as a partner in arriving at a diagnosis.
 Bring Lipedema to their attention.
 To help the conversation, ask if they are comfortable diagnosing Lipedema, if they have treated others with Lipedema, or ever made referrals.
-The Lipedema Foundation resources, including brochures may help.
+The Lipedema Foundation resources, including brochures and the Clinician’s Guide to Lipedema may help.

 Vascular Medicine